srikailash/srikailash.github.io/_posts/2020-06-21-Dad, you are a multitasker!!.md

-I remember getting ready on Sunday mornings as a kid to go with my dad to deliver customer orders, but spent years after that very detached to his business being busy at school.
+I remember getting ready on Sunday mornings as a kid to go with my dad to deliver customer orders, but spent years after that very detached from his business being busy at school.
 I am very happy to finally be able to relate to his work as a software engineer.